slingr-stack/slingr-docs/content/en/getting-started/getting/first-steps/task-mananger/creating.md

 The first button represents the **``Runtime``**, the second is the **``Monitor``**, and the third one is the **``Builder``**.
 As our new app is empty, the first thing we need to do is to go to the app builder by clicking on the **``Builder``** button (the one with the wrench).
 That will automatically open the builder in a new tab.

 Let's wrap up this section here.
-If you want to learn more, let's proceed to the next section: *First steps with the builder*.
+If you want to learn more, let's proceed to the next section: [First steps with the builder](/getting-started/getting/first-steps/task-mananger/firststeps/).